mariosstavr/Wake_Up_on_Lan/README.md

 ✨ Features

-Web-based interface – open in any browser
+Web-based interface – open in any browser just run localhost:3000 and thats it.

-One-click wake up – 3 configurable buttons for different PCs
+One-click wake up – configurable buttons for different PCs

 VPN-friendly – works for users connected via VPN (the app runs inside the LAN, so no broadcast issues)